-This how-to will help you with your install and configuration of HHVM on your CentOS 6 server.
+This how-to will help you with your installation and configuration of HHVM on your CentOS 6 server.
 For those of you who didn’t know, HipHop Virtual Machine (HHVM) is a virtual machine developed and open-sourced by Facebook to process and execute programs and scripts written in PHP.
 Facebook developed HHVM because the regular Zend+Apache combination isn’t as efficient to serve large applications built in PHP.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation of HHVM on CentOS 6.
+I will show you the step-by-step installation of HHVM on CentOS 6.

 Install HHVM on CentOS 6

 Step 1.
 First, you need to enable the EPEL repository on your system.

 ## RHEL/CentOS 6 64-Bit ## wget http://download.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm rpm -ivh epel-release-6-8.noarch.rpm wget http://rpms.famillecollet.com/enterprise/remi-release-6.rpm rpm -Uvh remi-release-6*.rpm epel-release-6*.rpm

 Now we can install HHVM with the following command:

 cd /etc/yum.repos.d wget http://www.hop5.in/yum/el6/hop5.repo yum clean all yum install hhvm

 HHVM should have been successfully installed, to make sure to run the following command:

 Finally, run the commands below to start up HHVM: